 Finding and development costs.
-The first criterion the Compensation Committee selected for 2015 was finding and development costs.
+The first criterion the Compensation Committee selected for 2016 was finding and development costs.
 The Compensation Committee believes that finding and development costs is one of the key measurements of the performance of an oil and gas exploration and production company and one that is used by financial analysts to evaluate our performance.
 The Compensation Committee specified that, in determining our finding and development costs, only cash costs incurred in connection with exploration and development would be used, and the costs of acquisitions would be excluded because the Board of Directors approves each material acquisition.
 In determining the reserve additions for this calculation, any reserve revisions for changes in commodity prices between years are excluded, but any performance related reserve revisions are included.
 In setting the performance levels (i.e., threshold, target and excellent) for finding and development costs, the Compensation Committee considers historical finding and development costs of the Peer Group.
-Our 2015 finding and development costs performance, as compared with the targets, was achieved primarily through focusing drilling capital in areas which added new reserves at a cost that is lower than the oil and gas industry in general.
+Our 2016 finding and development costs performance, as compared with the targets, was achieved primarily through focusing drilling capital in areas which added new reserves at a cost that is lower than the oil and gas industry in general.

 EBITDAX.
-The second criterion the Compensation Committee selected for 2015 was EBITDAX.
+The second criterion the Compensation Committee selected for 2016 was EBITDAX.
 EBITDAX is calculated by adding back exploration expense, interest expense and depletion, depreciation and amortization expense to income before income taxes (adjusted for asset sales), excluding any non-cash revenues and expenses.
 The Compensation Committee selected this criterion to measure our ability to achieve the results targeted by our Annual Business Plan.
 The Compensation Committee determined that the EBITDAX measure was appropriate because it captures our ability to adapt to the impact of changing commodity prices as well as changing costs.
-The 2015 EBITDAX performance levels were based on the 2015 Annual Business Plan, which reflected an EBITDAX level of \$900 million.
-Our actual 2015 EBITDAX totaled \$897 million.
+The 2016 EBITDAX performance levels were based on the 2016 Annual Business Plan (adjusted for the Memorial acquisition), which reflected an EBITDAX level of \$671 million.
+Our actual 2016 EBITDAX totaled \$723 million.

 Production and reserve growth per share.
-The third and fourth criteria the Compensation Committee selected for 2015 were production growth per share and reserves growth per share.
+The third and fourth criteria the Compensation Committee selected for 2016 were production growth per share and reserves growth per share.
 The Compensation Committee believes that it is important to measure our growth on a per share basis so our Senior Executives are incentivized to build long-term stockholder value.
 Two essential measurements of performance are growth in production and reserves on a debt adjusted per share basis.
 Production and reserves used in the calculation of these criteria are based on reported production and year-end reserves, adjusted for price revisions.
 The calculation is debt adjusted to ensure that per share growth was not achieved solely by increasing leverage.
-We achieved the 2015 performance in one of these two categories, as compared with our performance target, partially as a result of better than expected production growth.
+We did not achieve the 2016 performance in either of these categories, as compared with our performance target.

 Absolute Stock price performance.
-The fifth criterion the Compensation Committee selected for 2015 was the absolute performance of our common stock during 2015.
+The fifth criterion the Compensation Committee selected for 2016 was the absolute performance of our common stock during 2016.
 The Compensation Committee believes that absolute performance in stock appreciation is an appropriate measure to include as it is obviously one that stockholders experience directly.